queryluke/masseffect-5e-data/data/rules/strength.md

 by weapons or armor (see below).
 \
 __Push, Drag, Lift__.
 You can push, drag, or lift a weight in kgs up to twice your carrying capacity or 10 (20 w/ armor) times your Strength score.
-While pushing or dragging weight in excess of your carrying capacity, your speed drops to 2 meters.
+While pushing or dragging weight in excess of your carrying capacity, your speed drops to <me-distance length="5" />.
 \
 __Size & Strength__.
 Larger creatures can bear more weight, whereas Tiny creatures can carry less.
 For each size category above Medium, double the creature's carrying capacity and the amount it can push, drag, or lift.
 For a Tiny creature, halve these weights.